1995parham/dotfiles/archinstall/README.md

 On Arch Linux, Sway can get access to your seat using either

 - `systemd-logind(8)` and `polkit`
-- `seatd`, which will be installed alongside Sway as a dependency of wlroots
+- `seatd`, which will be installed alongside Sway as a dependency of `wlroots`.

 If `polkit` is already installed on your system, Sway should automatically get access to your seat.
 Alternatively, if `polkit` is not installed on your system, and you want to use `seatd` instead,